 Have Fun Meaning

-The popular phrase “have fun” means to go and have a good time.
+The popular idiom “have fun” means to go and have a good time.

 Origin of this idiomatic phrase